flame-engine/flame/doc/game.md

 }
 ```

-The order in which the overlays are declared on the `overlayBuilderMap` defines which overlay that
+The order in which the overlays are declared in the `overlayBuilderMap` defines which overlay
 will be rendered first.

 Here you can see a